Terminus TTF is a TrueType version of the great Terminus Font, a fixed-width bitmap font optimized for long work with computers.

 one, lowercase L, uppercase i, pipe, uppercase o, zero):

-While this TTF version contains both the original bitmaps and new, scalable outlines, the latter are pretty ugly.
+While this TTF version contains both the original bitmaps and new, scalable outlines, the latter are pretty ugly (and may have slightly wrong proportions).
 That is because they are generated completely automatically from the bitmaps using Potrace.

 The font sizes you should use are: